GabrielSlima/blog/articles/clean-code-clean-systems.md

     </p>
     <img class="post-img" src="images/clean-code-clean-systems/SRPvsSoC-Dependency-Injection.svg" alt="GifConverService not being dependet upon the GifConvert and Factory neither.
 Dependecy is being injected by an assembler object/module">
     <p>
-        Now the <strong>GifConverService</strong> classs will have it's dependencies initialized by an assembler, in this case, can be the controller itself...
+        Now the <strong>GifConverService</strong> classs will have it's dependencies initialized by an assembler/injector, in this case, can be the controller itself...
     </p>
 <pre class="brush: python">
 <code>from moviepy.editor import VideoFileClip